-Applicants can seek admission to the School of Nursing through one of the two applicant groups which reflect the two entry points in the school's curriculum.
-Those two applicant groups are described below:
+Applicants can seek admission to the School of Nursing through one of the three applicant groups which reflect the three entry points in the school's curriculum.
+Those applicant groups are described below:

-Entering freshmen or those with no previous nursing education background.
-This group would include those entering directly from high school as well as those with college credit in non-nursing courses.
+- A. Entering freshmen or those with no previous nursing education background.
+This group would include those entering directly from high school as well as those with less than 30 hours of college credit in non-nursing courses. - B Accelerated Program.
+Students admitted to the Acclerated Program must have at least 30 semester hours with the following specific requirements met: